PangolinPaw/MarsMonitor/readme.md

 }
 ```

-Then run the application with `python mars_monitor.py`
+Then run the application with `python mars_monitor.py` and you'll receive status update notifications every 30 minutes.

 You may want to set `mars_monitor.py` to run automatically at boot, but nstructions on how to do this are beyond the scope of this document.